 When you happen to visit in the Minneapolis–St. Paul region, you can easily find magnificent fall colors in this urban environment.
 Drive through the Minnesota River Valley (south of Bloomington), walk around Lake Minnetonka, or stroll through the Minnesota Landscape Arboretum.
 Other adorable places to take in the foliage are apple orchards or pumpkin patches during harvest time.
 These locations, perfect for a day trip, can be found within an hour's drive of Minneapolis and St. Paul.

-St. Peter and Mankato (peak in late September to mid-October)
+St. Peter and Mankato (late September to mid-October)

 Consider strolling up and down Seven Mile Creek County Park halfway between St. Peter and North Mankato.
 The park boasts over 600 ac (243 ha) of forest and 8 mi (13 km) of trails, perfect for biking, hiking, and blading.
 Explore the Minnesota River Trail from Riverfront Park to Sibley Park, with marvelous views of the vivid fall hues along the Minnesota River.
 Another option is The Red Jacket Trail, a 6-mi (10-km) trail that stretches from Mankato straight to the Rapidan Dam.